sorabh56/Eco_learn-Waste-Locater/README.md

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.

 Contact
-For any questions or feedback, please reach out to Piyush Kumar Dey at [sorabhsinghrajput4@gmail.com].
+For any questions or feedback, please reach out to Sorabh Kumar at [sorabhsinghrajput4@gmail.com].